stevearrants/style/docs/principlesofcontent.md

 * Write as if you're speaking to your mom or dad.
 * Write for the audience, not yourself.

-Our users have complex experiences and backgrounds.
+Users have complex experiences and backgrounds.
 Respect that.

 Know the audience.
 I can't stress this enough!
 Talk to them.
 Don't ask what they *want*.
 Observe and give them what they *need*.